MicrosoftDocs/dynamics365smb-docs/financials/assembly-assemble-items.md

 ---
-    title: Assemble Items | Microsoft Docs
+    title: Assembly Management | Microsoft Docs
-    description: To support companies that supply products to their customers by combining components in simple processes without the need of manufacturing functionality, ADD INCLUDE<!--[!INCLUDE[navnowlong](../../includes/navnowlong_md.md)]--> includes features to assemble items that integrate with existing features, such as sales, planning, reservations, and warehousing.
+    description: Support companies that supply products to their customers by combining components in simple processes without the need of manufacturing functionality but with features to assemble items that integrate with existing features, such as sales, planning, reservations, and warehousing.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP